joshmcarthur/joshmcarthur.github.com/_posts/2022-01-06-mid-king-biv-trip-report.md

   and this trip would have still allowed us to venture onto the tops, but in a less remote area more in-line with our skill level.
-The quietness of Atiwhakatu Hut on the first day could have prompted us to change our trip plans and head to Jumob, but we already felt committed to waht we had decided.
+The quietness of Atiwhakatu Hut on the first day could have prompted us to change our trip plans and head to Jumob, but we already felt committed to what we had decided.
 * When we reached South King, I had a couple of different webpages downloaded to my phone to refer to, but I picked the first of these and stuck with it since it included a route to follow on a topomap.
 As it turns out, this route wasn't